macgreene14/forest-fuel-finder/README.md

 - **Mapbox**: A mapping platform for customizing maps and location-based features.
 - **USDA Raster Maps**: Integration with USDA raster map data sources.

-### Configuration

-- You will need to configure Mapbox API keys in the .env file.

 ## Deployment

 Deploy the app to your preferred hosting platform, such as Vercel, Netlify, or a custom server.